CatsMiaow/nestjs-project-structure/README.md

 - import { FooController } from './controllers/foo.controller';
 - import { BarController } from './controllers/bar.controller';
 + import { FooController, BarController } from './controllers';
+# My preferred method is to place only one fileOrFolder name at the end of the path.
+- import { UtilService } from '../common/providers/util.service';
++ import { UtilService } from '../common';
 ```

 #### Circular dependency